YvesUNIFR/public-transport-to-swiss-mountain-app/README.md

 ## Roadmap
 The project is a MVP.
 After this initial phase, new features could be added, for example:
 - API server to allow the integration in third-party systems
-- Usage of snow height information to enable additional more specific filters
-- Adding multiple starting locations to cover the biggest cities of Switzerland

 ## Contributing
 Ideas and feedbacks are very appreciated.
 Feel free to contact the [author on Linkedin](https://www.linkedin.com/in/hausermarc/) to discuss directly the way you would like to contribute to the project.
 See also the [contribution guidelines](https://gitlab.com/public-transport-to-swiss-mountains/travel-planner/-/blob/main/CONTRIBUTING.md).